premgane/premgane.github.io/_posts/2018-03-25-designing-a-hiring-pipeline.md

 categories: startups hiring
 ---

-When hiring for an engineering position, most people would turn to the internet to get up to date on the latest best practices.
-Most of the guidelines and advice on the internet comes from large companies, so their advice is aimed at similarly large organizations.
+When hiring for an engineering position, most people would turn to the Internet to get up to date on the latest best practices.
+Most of the guidelines and advice on the Internet comes from large companies, so their advice is aimed at similarly large organizations.

 For example, the hiring process at a big-name software company might be a full day of five or six whiteboard coding interviews with a lunch break in the middle.
 Afterwards, the hiring committee would meet to vote on whether the candidate passed the hiring bar.